kkkkk001/KPG/README.md

 bash run_classify.sh Twitter16 4
 ```

-Note: For the Weibo22 dataset, please first unzip files in *data/Weibo*, and then run the following commands to generate the propagation graphs from the text files.
+Note: For the Weibo22 dataset, please first unzip files in *data/Weibo*, and then run the following commands to extract the propagation graphs from the text files.

 ```
 python Process/getWeibograph.py